nicholaswilde/recipes/docs/cookies/peanut-butter-sandwich-cookies.md

 ### Step 5

 TO ASSEMBLE: Place 24 cookies upside down on work surface.
-Place 1 level tablespoon (or number 60 scoop) warm filling in center of each cookie.
+Place 1 level tablespoon (20 g) (or number 60 scoop) warm filling in center of each cookie.
 Place second cookie on top of filling, right side up, pressing gently until filling spreads to edges.
 Allow filling to set for 1 hour before serving.
 Assembled cookies can be stored in airtight container for up to 3 days.